 Array Analytics

 Several approaches to APIs for analytics are discussed in section 10.2.
-In the future, the OGC community will investigate the further development technologies for analytic interoperability, such as:
+OGC is planning a Coverage and Processing Analytics Sprint for January 2020 to investigate the further development of technologies for analytic interoperability on data cubes, such as:

 Jupyter notebooks and Python scripting language.